RodrigoAmora/converters-ios-swiftui/README.md

 # converters-ios
 APP to convert temperature, distance, weight, etc. <br>
-This App run from Android 6.0 (API Level 23)
+This App run from iOS 15.0
 <hr>